davorg/perlwebbook/chapters/tools.md

 ### Generated methods

-You'll see from the previous example that Moose has generated some methods for use.
+You'll see from the previous example that Moose has generated some methods for us.
 Firstly we get a `new()` method that constructs a new instance of the class (an object).
 Moose's `new()` method checks that all mandatory attributes have been given (using the `required` property) and also checks that the attributes are all of the correct